boderg/recipe-base/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Google Fonts](https://fonts.google.com/) used to search a suitable font and obtain a download link for that font.
 - [Font Awesome](https://fontawesome.com/) used to add GitHub icon to the footer and modal and search icon to the search button.
+- [Lucid Chart](https://www.lucidchart.com/pages/) used to create the database model and website flowchart.

 ## Database Design